 In a country where tens of thousands of lawyers open a new law firm every year, the opportunity to learn from others is plentiful.

-Starting a law firm is just step one, though, isn’t it?
+But starting a law firm is just step one, though, isn’t it?

-Once you start your firm, you have to sustain it.
+Once you start your law firm, you have to sustain it.
 Then you have to choose whether to grow it.

 And if you are really good, you may want to scale it.
 I call these the 4 stages of law firm growth: